Local Docker Container

 15 minutes basic

 You don't need a cloud instance to run the MFEM tutorial.
-Instead, you can directly run the MFEM Docker container on your local computer.
+Instead, you can directly run the MFEM Docker container on a computer available to you.

 MFEM and its capabilities in a variety of computing environments: from the cloud